stjudecloud/university/docs/pecan/expression/index.md

 ![](./expression-gene-violin-plots.png)

-**Figure 2: Gene Expression for TP53.** Gene expression violin plots for each sample, filtered by the gene of interest.
+**Figure 2: Gene Expression for MYCN.** Gene expression violin plots for each sample, filtered by the gene of interest.
 Visualization powered by Plotly.

 > **Note**
 > - All samples use the hg38 reference genome.